top of page

 If a buyer cannot remember the pain or the impact you outlined, they cannot act on it.

-Safe or over complex messaging will be forgotten.
+Safe or overly complex messaging will be forgotten.

 Why Pressure Kills Deals Before They Move Forward